dillonstreator/txob/README.md

         // use the AbortSignal `signal` to perform quick cleanup
         // during graceful shutdown enabling the processor to
-        // save handler result updates to the event
+        // save handler result updates to the event ASAP },
-      },
       // other handler that should be executed when a `UserInvited` event is saved },